When blood loss is rapid, blood pressure falls, and people may be dizzy.

 The body’s oxygen supply is drastically reduced because the number of oxygen-carrying red blood cells has decreased so quickly.

 Far more common than a sudden loss of blood is long-term (chronic) bleeding, which may occur from various parts of the body.
 Although large amounts of bleeding, such as that from nosebleeds and hemorrhoids, are obvious, small amounts of bleeding may not be noticed.
 For example, a small amount of blood may not be visible in the stool.
 This type of blood loss is described as occult (hidden).
 If a small amount of bleeding continues for a long time, a significant amount of blood may be lost.
 Such gradual bleeding may occur with common disorders, such as ulcers Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
-Peptic ulcers can result from Helicobacter pylori... read more in the stomach or small intestine, diverticulosis Diverticulosis of the Large Intestine Diverticulosis is the presence of one or more balloon-like sacs (diverticula), usually in the large intestine (colon).
-The cause of diverticulosis is unknown but may be related to diet, a sedentary... read more , polyps Polyps of the Colon and Rectum A polyp is a projecting growth of tissue from the wall of a hollow space, such as the intestines.
+Peptic ulcers can result from infection with Helicobacter... read more in the stomach or small intestine, polyps Polyps of the Colon and Rectum A polyp is a projecting growth of tissue from the wall of a hollow space, such as the intestines.
 Some polyps are caused by hereditary conditions.
 Bleeding from the rectum is the most common... read more in the large intestine, or cancers in the large intestine Colorectal Cancer Family history and some dietary factors (low fiber, high fat) increase a person’s risk of colorectal cancer.
 Typical symptoms include bleeding during a bowel movement, fatigue, and weakness... read more .
-Other sources of chronic bleeding include kidney tumors Kidney Cancer Kidney cancer may cause blood in the urine, pain in the side, or fever.
-Cancer is most often detected by accident when an imaging test is done for another reason.
-Diagnosis is by computed tomography... read more or bladder tumors Bladder Cancer Bladder cancer most often causes blood in the urine.
-To make the diagnosis, a thin, flexible viewing tube (cystoscope) is inserted through the urethra into the bladder.
-Many cancers are treated... read more , which may cause blood to be lost in the urine, and heavy menstrual bleeding Abnormal Uterine Bleeding (AUB) Abnormal uterine bleeding is bleeding from the vagina that occurs frequently or irregularly or lasts longer or is heavier than normal menstrual periods.
-The most common type of abnormal bleeding... read more .
+Other sources of chronic bleeding include kidney tumors Kidney Cancer Most solid kidney tumors are cancerous, but purely fluid-filled tumors (cysts) generally are not.
+Almost all kidney cancer is renal cell carcinoma.
+Another kind of kidney cancer, Wilms tumor... read more or bladder tumors Bladder Cancer Most bladder cancers are of a type called transitional cell because they affect the same kinds of cells (transitional cells) that are usually the cancerous cells responsible for cancers of the... read more , which may cause blood to be lost in the urine, and heavy menstrual bleeding Abnormal Uterine Bleeding (AUB) Abnormal uterine bleeding in women of childbearing age is bleeding from the uterus that does not follow the normal pattern for menstrual cycles.
+That is, it occurs too frequently or irregularly... read more .

 Symptoms are similar to those of other types of anemia and vary from mild to severe, depending on